Titanic cruise ship forced to turn back briefly

 The Balmoral is carrying 1,309 passengers, about the same number as were on the Titanic.
 Among them are relatives of those who lost their lives, relatives of survivors and historians.

-The Titanic Memorial Cruise had departed from Southampton, England, on Sunday to follow the doomed ship's route to New York.
+The Titanic Memorial Cruise had departed from Southampton on Sunday to follow the doomed ship's route to New York.

 The passengers had intended to hold a memorial service at the spot where it sank on the night of April 14-15.